 The Selfish Gene by Richard Dawkins

+A book that revolutionized biology.
 It shook up our understanding of who we are at a biological level and what is the true nature of human beings.
 As it turns out, our biology is a stronger motivator of behavior than we would assume.

-Reading the “The Selfish Gene” is one of the closest you’ll ever get to see the ghost in the machine, where the machine is the natural world and humans in particular.
+Reading the “The Selfish Gene” is one of the closest you’ll ever get to see the “ghost in the machine” – the “deus ex machina”, where the machine is the natural world and humans in particular.